araobp/spring-api/README.md

 (Work in progress)

 API mock service based on Spring Boot.
+This app runs on Heroku PaaS.

 ## Set up